Mishkanian/bikesharing/README.md

 ## Summary
-In this analysis, it is found that the majority of citi bike riders in New York City (NYC) identify as Male.
-Additionally, these rides typically begin in Ubran and densely populated areas.
+In this analysis, it is found that the majority of Citi bike riders in New York City (NYC) identify as **Male**.
+Additionally, these rides typically begin in **Ubran and densely populated areas**.
 Bike riding may be an attractive alternative to cars in NYC due to the congested streets and the ease of transportation.

+Although this business makes sense in NYC due to the heavy traffic, it is not certain that Des Moines will develop the same success.
+Further research must be done on Des Moines to determine whether car traffic and locational convenience would motivate potential customers to use this service.
+While NYC has a population density of approximately 27,000 people per square mile, Des Moines only has 2,436 people per square mile.
+In fact, NYC has nearly 39 times the population of Des Moines.

+### Additional Suggestions
+In addition to the analysis presented in this Tableau Story, two more visualizations are suggested for future investigation:

 **Author: Michael Mishkanian**